odarbelaeze/condor-ir/docs/source/quickstart.rst

 .. code-block:: bash

-  condor bibset create --xml 'data/*/*.xml'
+  condor bibliography create --xml 'data/*/*.xml'

 You can also stipupate a database name and specify if you want to wipe the database, if you want to combine records from different kinds of databases, you